KleinMichalGit/SQLInjectionAnalyzer/Documentation/source-areas.md

 }
 ```
 If the code structure looks like the following tree:

 ![img.png](images/codeStructure.png)

-Than, the .html result should contain these informative batches to display the areas met during the interprocedural analysis.
+Then, the .html result should contain these informative batches to display the areas met during the interprocedural analysis.

 ![img_1.png](images/batches.png)